Arizona Mohs Surgery & Dermatology Anir Dhir MD, FACMS, & Shelby Coplen, PA-C

 Who We Are

-Arizona Mohs Surgery, PLLC, is a dermatology practice dedicated to the comprehensive evaluation and treatment of skin cancer.
+Arizona Mohs Surgery & Dermatology, PLLC, is a dermatology practice dedicated to the comprehensive evaluation and treatment of skin cancer, psoriasis, rosacea, acne, rashes, and other dermatologic conditions.

 Learn More